Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/overview.md

 ---
 layout: docs
 title: Customize
-description: Learn how to theme, customize, and extend Boosted with Sass, a boatload of global options, an expansive color system, and more.
+description: Learn how to theme, customize, and extend OUDS Web with Sass, a boatload of global options, an expansive color system, and more.
 group: customize
 toc: false
 aliases: